statgen/pheweb/deploy/README.md

 ssh ${enviroment}-${release}-instance-nfs.${region}.${project}
 ```

-setup bucket for files
+Setup bucket for files:

-add entry for the box to the inventory file for ${enviroment}-{release}-instance-nfs in
+Add entry for the box to the inventory file for ${enviroment}-{release}-instance-nfs in
 - inventory.ini
 - host_vars/${enviroment}-{release}-instance-nfs (use previous release or template as a guide)

 Check _inventory.ini_  entry.  this should successfully ping your server.